 While in law school, Ms. Armstrong served as a Judicial Law Clerk for the Shelby County Criminal Court Judges, and she was a member of the Moot Court Board.

 Kendra Armstrong has previously served on the Tennessee Family Law Code Commission, and has served on the Executive Council of the Family Law Section of the Tennessee Bar Association.
-She is also a Family Law Mediator, certified by the American Association of Christian Counselors.
+She is also a Family Law Mediator, certified by the American Association of Christian Counselors, and has spoken professionally before other practicing attorneys and written on the topics of bankruptcy and the impact of bankruptcy on the dissolution of marriage.

 As a result of her undergraduate and graduate studies in psychology and counseling, she has a great deal of experience working with individual family members from a counseling perspective.
 Her experience includes working primarily in the children’s unit of a psychiatric care facility for two years, conducting anger management classes for offenders of domestic violence, counseling with victims of domestic violence, and facilitating dispute resolution through the Shelby County Pre-Trial Services.
 She has also worked extensively with family members of individuals suffering from alcohol addiction and with family members of compulsive gamblers.